-6.3 Establishment of Tanzania Geothermal Development Company Limited (TGDC) in 2013
+6.3 Establishment of Tanzania Geothermal Development Company Limited (TGDC) in 2013 e) To cooperate with local, regional and international geothermal stakeholders.

 Tanzania Geothermal Development Company Limited (TGDC) was incorporated on 19th December 2013 as a public company, 100% owned by the government of Tanzania with the mandate of spearheading geothermal resources development in the country.
 Its duties among others include: